Gum Grafting in Toronto & North York

 Can you graft without taking tissue from my palate?

-How long does it take to heal?
+How long does healing take?

-Book a Gum Grafting Consultation in Toronto
+Book Your Gum Grafting Consultation in Toronto & North York